How to integrate Cloudlayer MCP with CrewAI

 Introduction

 This guide walks you through connecting Cloudlayer to CrewAI using the Composio tool router.
-By the end, you'll have a working Cloudlayer agent that can generate pdf from a contract html template, convert a marketing webpage to a png image, list my most recent generated assets, download metadata for a specific pdf asset through natural language commands.
+By the end, you'll have a working Cloudlayer agent that can generate pdf from a contract html template, convert a marketing webpage to a png image, list your most recent generated assets through natural language commands.

 This guide will help you understand how to give your CrewAI agent real control over a Cloudlayer account through Composio's Cloudlayer MCP server.